 Check out the upcoming book selection below or by clicking here.

 Books are often banned because they contain subject material that is deemed to be inappropriate, even though many teenagers today go through similar issues.
 These books can be very controversial, but they are harsh truths that teens need to know.
 Furthermore, book banning disproportionately affects authors who are minorities, making it harder for teens of ethnic minorities to access books that can teach them the knowledge to deal with touching issues.

 When will the Club meet?

 Maisie's Banned Book Club starts a new book on the first Sunday of every month!
-We meet on select Sundays, as posted on our calendar and EventBrite, via Zoom from 4:30PM to 5:30 PM via Zoom!
-We will meet every other Sunday at that time after that.
-Zoom link will be sent by email the day before our kickoff.
+We meet on select Sundays, as posted on our calendar and EventBrite, via Zoom from 4:30PM to 5:30 PM.
+A Zoom link will be sent by email the day before each kickoff.

 "I chose the book Flamer by Mike Curato as it demonstrates the experience of a young teen discovering his sexuality.
 Flamer highlights themes of discrimination from peers along with racism and self image issues.
 The matters contained in this book are particularly important during pride month as we commemorate the LGBTQ+ fight for equality and acknowledge their experiences." - Maisie

 Published in 2020, Flamer is a young adult graphic novel that tells the story of Aiden, a teenage Filipino-American who must deal with toxic masculinity and homophobia as he struggles with his sexuality.
 Aiden's story is based off of Curato's own experiences as a teenager, illustrating the pain and vulnerability he felt as he struggled to discover his identity.
 Despite being banned and even singled out by schools in states such as Texas and Florida, Flamer provides a deeply meaningful source of validation for LGBTQ+ teenagers who may be struggling to find connection and an emotional source of representation.